 - Don’t want to pack a guidebook?
 Snag a digital copy.
 Lonely Planet offers ebook versions of all their guidebooks, usually at the same price or cheaper.
 Here’s the link for the Ireland ebook.

 - Adjust your Ireland packing list based on how long you’re traveling.
-Whether you’re only spending one day in Dublin to celebrate St. Patrick’s Day or making a full road trip to accomplish your Ireland bucket list, add one more top for every two days of travel, and one more pair of trousers for every 3 days.
+Whether you’re only spending one day in Dublin to celebrate St. Patrick’s Day or making a Northern Ireland road trip to accomplish your Ireland bucket list, add one more top for every two days of travel, and one more pair of trousers for every 3 days.
 Don’t forget extra undergarments and socks!

 - Pack for travel in Europe.
 Dublin and other Irish cities have a base level of fashion that’s slightly less casual than in the U.S. You can’t go wrong with black pieces and classic items from your wardrobe.